How to Choose the Best LL.M. Program for You: A Complete Guide

 - Specialization and the content of the LL.M. program

-- The cost of the program and available funding
+- The cost of the LL.M. program and available funding

-Reputation and rankings are not always the same.
+Keep in mind that reputation and the rankings are not always the same.
+Paraphrasing the words of the Duke Law School Dean of Admissions, rankings are a mechanical measure created by a third party that's trying to sell something.
 Rankings are based on a multitude of criteria that might be irrelevant to you as a prospective student (e.g., peer-reviewed faculty publications).
 Reputation, on the other hand, is a more accurate reflection of the program’s quality.
 It’s what the program is known for in the industry.

 For instance:

-- MIDS is not ranked, yet it’s highly regarded in the European arbitration community.
+- MIDS Geneva is not ranked, yet it’s highly regarded in the European arbitration community.

-- Similarly, the European University Institute isn’t part of most rankings, but it’s common knowledge that it’s one of the best Ph.D. programs in the EU.
+- Similarly, the European University Institute isn’t part of most rankings, but it’s one of the best Ph.D. programs in the EU.

 - Top programs overall (because they offer the highest return on investment if you get in), or

-- Programs with a strong reputation in your field (because they maximize your post-LL.M. future by being integrated into local industries and communities).
+- Programs with a strong reputation in the field (because they maximize your post-LL.M. future by being well-integrated into local industries and communities).

 Other factors to consider: